 When I was confronted with the decision to study Energy Management at the University of Stirling, many questions were going through my head.
 Will it be hard to study in a foreign language?
 Will there be benefits for my professional life?
 How will it be to live abroad?

-After graduating from a German University (in Energy and Resource Management B.A) and working for several German energy companies, Stirling University seemed to me a reasonable way to gain further academic knowledge about the energy industry.
+After graduating from a German University (in Energy and Resource Management BA) and working for several German energy companies, the University of Stirling seemed to me a reasonable way to gain further academic knowledge about the energy industry.
 Furthermore, It was obvious for me that it would be an interesting and useful experience to study abroad.

-It didn’t take long to understand that it was the right decision to study Energy Management M.Sc. at Stirling University.
+It didn’t take long to understand that it was the right decision to study Energy Management MSc at the University of Stirling.
 Surrounded by competent teachers who always found time to promote the students personally, I was able to gain a deeper understanding of several academic fields related to the energy industry.

 The composition of students in our course was probably the most international I have ever seen.
 Students from Africa, Europe, Asia and America were represented and created all together an amazing atmosphere where everyone had the chance gain an enormous amount of intercultural skills.